seattlelizzard/CrashSeattle/README.md

 [(Back to top)](#table-of-contents)

 We will be conducting a classfication analysis on our data to try and create a predictor of the number of collisions of a given severity.
 We will be analyzing 5 variables with a mix of continuous and categorical values:
-Vehicle Count: Continuous
+Vehicle Count: Continuous,
-Weather: Categorical with 12 variables
+Weather: Categorical with 12 variables,
-Light Condition: Categorical with 9 variables
+Light Condition: Categorical with 9 variables,
-Road Condition: Categorical with 9 variables
+Road Condition: Categorical with 9 variables,
 Junction Type: Categorical with 7 variables